skienzmatishun/rippreport/content/p/thanksgiving-2023/index.md

 - holiday
 authors:
 - admin
-alttags: "Bald eagle perched near a plate of food, suggesting good company and a delicious meal"
+alttags: A close-up of a bald eagle’s head facing left against a blurred background of plates containing roasted meat and vegetables on a dining table
 ---
 May your day be filled with good company and delicious food.